fenago/machine-learning-for-finance/lab_guides/Lab_1.md

 In today's world, insurers need to be able to automatically assess claims and make decisions in order to fulfill their customers' demands.

-This book is not about how to write trading algorithms in order to make a quick buck.
+This course is not about how to write trading algorithms in order to make a quick buck.
 It is about leveraging the art and craft of building machine learning-driven systems that are useful in the financial industry.